AaltoSciComp/scicomp-docs/rse/index.rst

 optimization, and more**, we can be the internal collaborator you
 need:

+**Our main audience is researchers of all types** (including artists, research assistants, MSc thesis workers, and all PhD students), but we can also serve service staff and teachers.
+We don't mainly serve student questions related to courses unless they come through our work for a course.

 * **For any quick questions or consultations,** drop by our :ref:`online "garage" office hour <scicomp-garage>`, for free (anyone at Aalto)
-* **Hire us for longer projects,** either collaborative or delegated to us.
-Different Aalto units have different free thresholds, but we can always make an initial plan for free.
+* **Plan a longer project with us,** either collaborative or delegated to us.
+Different Aalto units have different free thresholds, but we can always make an initial plan and/or proof of concept for free.

 .. admonition:: Contact